Policies

 • Non-members may not use the SCARD mailing list.

-• In recognition of the purposes shared with SCARD, upon approval, these organizations may have access to the SCARD Mailing list at no charge: NIH, ACR, ACRIN, the Academy of Radiology Research and AUR and its related organizations.
+• In recognition of the purposes shared with SCARD, upon approval, these organizations may have access to the SCARD Mailing list at no charge: NIH, ACR, ACRIN, the Academy of Radiology Research and AAR and its related organizations.

 • Other organizations may submit a written request, including samples of the item to be mailed, to the SCARD office.
 If approved, the cost is $275.00 for one-time use of the SCARD membership list.